siddhesh-desai/efficient-data-storage-and-retrieval-system/ReadME.md

 - Could add sort function so that the user find easier method to search

 ---
+## Contribution
+- Added Batch wise feature in the listing section to enhance UI
+- exportToCSV() for exporting data
+- Auth class for secure login and registration
+---
 ## 📃 License

 This project is open source under the [MIT License](LICENSE).